code0wl/canvas-slider/README.md

 - vertical scroll
 - map events to canvas coordinates
 - linting
+- Mobile (optimised for touch support)
 - !deadzone scrolling
 - no libs, clean ES2015 (w/babel)

 ###Feature pipeline
-- Mobile
-- import image
+- import image by dragging and dropping in the strip
 - select image to modify
 - add effects to image
 - crop image